 Conductors are the materials or substances which allow electricity to flow through them.
-They are able to conduct electricity because they allow electrons to flow inside them very easily.
-Conductors have this property of allowing the transition of heat or light from one source to another.
+They conduct electricity because they allow electrons to flow easily inside them from atom to atom.
+Also, conductors allow the transmission of heat or light from one source to another.

-Metals, humans, earth, and animal bodies are all conductors.
+Metals, humans, earth, and animals are all conductors.
 This is the reason we get electric shocks!
-The main reason is that being a good conductor, our human body allows a resistance-free path for the current to flow from wire to our body.
+Moreover, the human body is a good conductor.
+So it provides a resistance-free path for the current to flow from wire to body.

-Conductors have free electrons on its surface which allows current to pass through.
+Conductors have free electrons on its surface which allow current to pass through easily.
 This is the reason why conductors are able to conduct electricity.

 Examples of Conductors

-- Silver is the best conductor of electricity.
-However, it is costly and so, we don’t use silver in industries and transmission of electricity.
+- Material such as silver is the best conductor of electricity.
+But, it is costly and so, we don’t use silver in industries and transmission of electricity.

-- Mercury is an excellent liquid conductor that finds use in many instruments.
+- Mercury is an excellent liquid conductor.
+Thus, this material finds use in many instruments.

-- Gases are not good conductors of electricity as the particles of matter are quite far away and thus, they are unable to conduct electrons.
+- Gases are not good conductors of electricity because the atoms are quite far away.
+Thus, they are unable to conduct electrons.

 Applications of Conductors

 Conductors are quite useful in many ways.
-They find used in many real-life applications like:
+They find use in many real-life applications.
+For example,

-- Mercury is a common ingredient in thermometer to check the temperature of the body.
+- Mercury is a common material in thermometer to check the temperature of the body.

-- Aluminium finds use in making foils to store food and also in the production of fry pans to store heat quickly.
+- Aluminium finds its use in making foils to store food.
+It is also used in the production of fry pans to store heat quickly.

-- Iron is common in vehicle engine manufacturing to conduct heat.
+- Iron is a common material used in vehicle engine manufacturing to conduct heat.

-- The plate of an iron is made up of steel to absorb heat briskly.
+- The plate of iron is made up of steel to absorb heat briskly.

 - Conductors find their use in car radiators to eradicate heat away from the engine.

 Insulators are the materials or substances which resist or don’t allow the current to flow through them.
-They are mostly solid in nature and are finding use in a variety of systems.
-They do not allow the flow of heat as well.
+In general, they are solid in nature.
+Also, insulators are finding use in a variety of systems.
+As they do not allow the flow of heat.
 The property which makes insulators different from conductors is its resistivity.

 Wood, cloth, glass, mica, and quartz are some good examples of insulators.
-Insulators are also protectors as they give protection against heat, sound and of course passage of electricity.
-Insulators don’t have any free electrons and it is the main reason why they don’t conduct electricity.
+Also, insulators are protectors.
+They give protection against heat, sound and of course passage of electricity.
+Furthermore, insulators don’t have any free electrons.
+It is the main reason why they don’t conduct electricity.